JulieCJWu/mirLibSpark/README.md

 Docker is not used in this mode.

 Supporting files for *Arabidopsis* are included with installation.
-Files for other supported or custom species can be installed and indexed using a simple command line in `mirLibSpark` (see this manual).
+Files for other supported or custom species can be installed and indexed using a simple command line in `mirLibSpark`.

-If users are not familiar with the submission procedures in remote servers, users can choose to use Docker in your computer (See the section *Manual for Docker*).
+If users are not familiar with the submission procedures in remote servers, users can choose to use Docker in your computer (See section *A. Manual for Docker*).

 ## `git clone` mirLibSpark project.
 Install the `mirLibSpark project` in your Compute Canada account.